 Companies limited by share capital are subject to corporate income tax (CIT), which generally follows the computation rules of business income.
 Both income tax and CIT are governed by the Income Tax Law (ITL).2 In addition, business income is subject to municipal business tax (MBT), which is broadly levied on the same basis as the business income determined for income tax or CIT purposes.
 Companies are furthermore subject to a net worth tax (NWT).
 Withholding tax may be levied on dividends distributed by companies in cases where the participation exemption does not apply, as well as on directors' fees (interest and royalties are not subject to any withholding taxes).

 The Luxembourg transfer pricing legislation closely follows the Organisation for Economic Co-operation and Development Transfer Pricing Guidelines (the OECD Guidelines)3 and is provided by Articles 56, 56 bis and 164 of the ITL, as well as Paragraph 171 of the General Tax Law (GTL).4 Accordingly, the transfer pricing rules apply to business income subject to either income tax or CIT and to MBT.
 Transfer pricing adjustment may, however, also affect NWT and trigger dividend withholding tax (e.g., in the case of a requalification of a controlled transaction as a hidden profit distribution – see below).
-Partnerships and trusts being as a rule tax-transparent entities (save for the purposes of MBT), transfer pricing issues are generally dealt with at the level of their partners or beneficiaries to the extent they are engaged in activities generating business profits.
+Partnerships and trusts being as a rule tax-transparent entities (save for the purposes of MBT), transfer pricing issues are generally dealt with at the level of their partners or beneficiaries to the extent that they are engaged in activities generating business profits.
 As a general principle, the determination of the business profits for income tax and CIT purposes is based on the commercial accounting under Luxembourg Generally Agreed Accounting Principles and hence the accounting treatment of a transaction may impact the tax and transfer pricing treatment thereof.
 Non-arm's-length controlled transactions may also trigger corporate interest issues.

-Article 56 ITL enshrines the arm's-length principle into Luxembourg tax law, following the wording of Article 9 of the OECD Model Tax Convention.5 Accordingly, if (1) an enterprise participates directly or indirectly in the management, control or capital of another enterprise, or (2) if the same persons participate directly or indirectly in the management, control or capital of two enterprises, and in either case, the two enterprises are, within their commercial or financial relations, bound by conditions agreed or imposed that differ from those that would be made between independent enterprises, the profits of these enterprises are determined and taxed on the basis of the conditions agreed upon between independent enterprises.
+Article 56 ITL enshrines the arm's-length principle into Luxembourg tax law, following the wording of Article 9 of the OECD Model Tax Convention.5 Accordingly, if (1) an enterprise participates directly or indirectly in the management, control or capital of another enterprise, or (2) if the same persons participate directly or indirectly in the management, control or capital of two enterprises, and in either case, the two enterprises are, within their commercial or financial relations, bound by conditions agreed or imposed that differ from those that would be made between independent enterprises, the profits of these enterprises are determined and taxed based on the conditions agreed upon between independent enterprises.

 Article 56 bis ITL provides further guidance as to the methodology regarding the application of the arm's-length principle, based on the conclusions of the Report on Actions 8–10 of the Base Erosion and Profit Shifting (BEPS) Action Plan, revising Chapter I, Section D of the OECD Guidelines.

 Although Articles 56 and 56 bis ITL follow the OECD Guidelines, it is generally admitted that the OECD Guidelines are 'soft law' only and have no direct binding effect on taxpayers.
 This being said, the Luxembourg Inland Revenue and courts usually refer to the OECD Guidelines regarding the application of the Luxembourg transfer pricing rules.
 For the sake of a continued legal security, the OECD Guidelines applicable at the time the transaction was entered into or occurred are typically relevant in this context.
 Therefore, any transactions entered into before the publication of the OECD guidance on financial transactions (February 2020) or the pandemic (December 2020) will not be considered in the light of those publications.

 Article 164(3) ITL requalifies as a hidden profit distribution any advantage that a shareholder, member or other interested party receives directly or indirectly from a company or an association that he or she would normally not have received in the absence of his or her status as an interested party.